-An organized spice rack means a spice rack you actually use, one where each ingredient is more valuable because you see it and want to put it to work.
-It'll help you spice your food smarter and more often, and if you put in the effort to buy high quality produce and meat, well, your spices deserve the same degree of attention.
+An organized spice rack means a spice rack you actually use, one in which each ingredient is more valuable because you see it and want to put it to work.
+It'll help you spice your food smarter and more often.
+If you put in the effort to buy high-quality produce and meat, well, your spices deserve the same degree of attention.

 Do not confuse this post for a collection of cutesy tips on new ways to use Mason jars.
-Okay, there will be some jars, but clearing out a cluttered spice rack, one that's ready to topple over from piles of stale, unidentifiable powder stinking up your cabinet, means going to war.
-You're about to launch the invasion of Normandy and damn it, you're going to hold that beach head and keep it.
-Follow along and I'll show you how to keep your spices under control—for good.
+Okay, there will be some jars, but clearing out a cluttered spice rack, one that's ready to topple over from the piles of stale, unidentifiable powder stinking up the cabinet, means going to war.
+You're about to launch the invasion of Normandy, and damn it, you're going to hold that beachhead and keep it.
+Follow along, and I'll show you how to keep your spices under control—for good.

-As with any war, it pays to be ruthless.
+As in any war, it pays to be ruthless.
 Sometimes that's what it takes to achieve

 - Which spices do you cook with regularly?

 And you know what?
 I don't care.
-Because here's the essential truth I've learned about cooking with spices for years: If you don't cook with something now, chances are you won't in the future.
-Of course there are exceptions, and nothing makes me happier than to watch someone discover the joys of asafoetida or coriander seed and make it a part of their daily diet.
+Because here's the essential truth I've learned about cooking with spices: If you don't cook with something now, chances are you won't in the future.
+Of course, there are exceptions, and nothing makes me happier than to watch someone discover the joys of asafetida or coriander seed and make it a part of their daily diet.
 But chances are your spice habits are fairly set in stone, and not much is going to change that.

 Remember: You gotta be ruthless.
 We accrue clutter when we're not honest with ourselves about what we need and what we don't.
 Now's the time to break that cycle.